40 Ways to Make Your Weight Loss Efforts Twice as Effective

-It’s a common misconception that skipping meals leads to weight loss.
-You’re technically consuming fewer calories in the moment, but more often than not, omitting a meal leads to out-of-control hunger and erratic eating habits that are no good for your metabolism.
-Simply put: Trying to reduce calories to lose weight doesn’t work.
+It's a common misconception that skipping meals leads to weight loss.
+You're technically consuming fewer calories in the moment, but more often than not, omitting a meal leads to out-of-control hunger and erratic eating habits that are no good for your metabolism.
+Simply put: Trying to reduce calories to lose weight doesn't work.
 There are too many other factors at play.
-If you really want to shed some pounds…
+And for a better idea of timing your meals, see This Is the Best Time to Eat Dinner, According to RDs.

 Much like fiber, protein is also an important component to a balanced diet, especially if you're looking to lose weight.
 Research has shown that doubling your protein intake can help you drop pounds without losing muscle mass, so make sure all your meals are high in protein (think lean meat, fish, and soy) and fiber but low in starch and sugar.
 Here's everything you need to know on How to Eat Protein for Maximum Weight Loss.